kraftpunk97/Jajodia-Mutchler/README.md

 # Jajodia-Mutchler
-The final project for the "Advanced Operating Systems" course (CS6378), in which we implement the Jajodia-Mutchler algorithm.
+The final project for the "Advanced Operating Systems" course (CS6378) (taught by Ravi Prakash), in which we implement the Jajodia-Mutchler algorithm.

 ## How to compile